London Pulse

 London Pulse is an English netball team based at the Copper Box Arena in Queen Elizabeth Olympic Park, Stratford, London.
-Since 2019 their senior team has played in the Netball Superleague.
+Since 2019 their senior team has played in the Netball Super League, where they have made two grand finals, taking the title in 2025.

 History

 National Performance League

 London Pulse was originally founded in 2016.
 Former England netball international, Natalie Seaton founded the franchise and subsequently became the CEO.
 London Pulse initially entered under-17 and under-19 teams in England Netball's National Performance League.
-They also launched a campaign to become a Netball Superleague franchise.
+They also launched a campaign to become a Netball Super League franchise.
 In 2018 London Pulse won the National Performance League under-19 title after they beat defending champions, Manchester Thunder, 53–43 in the final.
-During the play-off tournament they also defeated the under-19 teams of other Netball Superleague teams including Hertfordshire Mavericks, Wasps Netball, Surrey Storm and Team Bath.
+During the play-off tournament they also defeated the under-19 teams of other Netball Super League teams including Hertfordshire Mavericks, Wasps Netball, Surrey Storm and Team Bath.

+In 2025 the U19 squad secured their third consecutive NPL title, with the U17 also winning the NPL title and 2025 NPL tournament.
+Pulse Power was the U19 NPL tournament champions.

-Netball Superleague
+Netball Super League

-In July 2018 it was announced that London Pulse would replace Team Northumbria for the 2019 Netball Superleague season.
-They are the first team in the Netball Superleague to represent Central London.
-On 5 January 2019 London Pulse made their Netball Superleague debut with a 51–49 win against Severn Stars at Arena Birmingham.
+In July 2018 it was announced that London Pulse would replace Team Northumbria for the 2019 Netball Super League season.
+They are the first team in the Netball Super League to represent Central London.
+On 5 January 2019 London Pulse made their Netball Super League debut with a 51–49 win against Severn Stars at Arena Birmingham.

+In the 2023 season, London Pulse finished second.
+They lost 48-57 to Loughborough Lightning in the final.
+They won the 2025 Netball Super League grand final, defeating Loughborough Lightning 53-45.
+That season Pulse also topped the regular season table and won the inaugural Netball Super Cup in March.

+Senior finals

+Pulse made their Netball Super League Grand Final debut in 2023.